 The difference between a choux pastry and a puff pastry is that puff pastries use fat to create volume.
 Choux dough uses the water content within the eggs to generate steam and ‘Puff.’

 1 cup water

-Pipe the dough in short 4″ strips, for a quick piping bag snip off one corner of a heavy plastic baggie.
+- Pipe the dough in short 4″ strips for a quick piping bag and snip off one corner of a heavy plastic baggie.

 Do not attempt to remove them from the pan until they are completely cool.

-Once they have cooled, fill a piping bag with pudding flavor of your choice and then poke it gently into 1 end of the eclair.
-Slowly squeeze the bag to pipe the filling into the eclair, filling the entire length of it.
+- Once they have cooled, fill a piping bag with the pudding flavor of your choice and then poke it gently into one end of the eclair.
+Slowly squeeze the bag to pipe the filling into the eclair, filling the entire length of the pastry.

-Top with hot fudge or chocolate frosting, serve immediately.
+- Top with hot fudge or chocolate frosting and serve immediately.